zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 ## Adding a custom row when no records are loaded

-When the datasource does not return any data (e.g. as a result of filtering) a table row with some message can be added:
+When the datasource does not return any data (e.g. as a result of filtering) a table row with some user-friendly message can be added manually:

 ### Example - adding a table row in the Grid's [dataBound](/api/web/grid/#events-dataBound) event handler